 If you’d like to find out more about ATPL ground school, or how Leading Edge can help you become an airline pilot, please join us for an Open Day where you can see our academy at work.
 Or send us a message, and one of our team will get back to you.

 When you are at the flying phase of your training, you day will begin to look very different to that of a Ground School student, but it’s not all flying.
 An important aspect of this phase of training is the planning and preparation required for every flight, and of course the debrief after your return.
 Your instructor will support and guide you in the planning process, but the responsibility for ensuring you complete those all important pre-flight checks lies with you.

-You’ll plan your time around your scheduled flights, so your day may look similar to the life of a short haul pilot, a typical 24 hour period might look something like this:
+You’ll plan your time around your scheduled flights, so your day may look similar to the life of a short haul pilot.
+A typical 24-hour period flying from London Oxford airport might look something like this:”

 17:00 Thursday Evening

 I am in the academy for a briefing about my flight tomorrow.
 Tomorrow the flight I will be completing is a Dual Navigational land away flight to Cranfield.
 The briefing is with my primary instructor and lasts approximately an hour, it covers the techniques I will need to plan my flight and gives me an opportunity to ask my instructor anything I’m not sure on.